-Our eyes and minds are trained to read the English language from right to left and from top to bottom on a page.
+Our eyes and minds are trained to read the English language from left to right and from top to bottom on a page.
 The writing going in another direction tends to become "wallpaper" in the background.

-This style of letter writing was also frequently seen during the Civil War, when soldiers writing home, didn't have writing paper to waste.
+This style of letter writing was also frequently used during the Civil War, when soldiers writing home didn't have writing paper to waste.

-Little did Horace know, as he penned his epistles, that they would inspire artist, designer and historian, Muriel Neavin, to use his words as the theme of a small history museum more than a century after they were written.
+Little did Horace know as he penned his epistles, that they would inspire artist, designer and Gold Country historian, Muriel Neavin, to use his words as the theme of a small history museum more than a century after they were written.

 Excerpts based on his written observations of everyday life complement most the exhibits of the Mariposa Museum and History Center in Mariposa, California.

 So how did the letters, written almost 100 years before, find their way back to Mariposa?